yogyogi/Create-PDF-files-in-ASP.NET-Core-with-MigraDoc/README.md

 MigraDoc is a popular .NET library used in ASP.NET Core applications to generate structured PDF documents programmatically.
 It creates rich documents with elements like paragraphs, tables, headers, and images.
 Here we will create a complete PDF file with MigraDoc.
 The complete tutorial can be read from - <a href="https://www.yogihosting.com/aspnet-core-pdf-migradoc/" target="_blank">YogiHosting</a>.

-## What is covered in PDF
+## What is covered for PDF

 - [x] Adding Headings in PDF
 - [x] Adding Paragraps in PDF
 - [x] Adding Images in PDF
 - [x] Adding Tabes in PDF

+## What is covered for Excel

+- [x] Importing Excel files data to Database
+- [x] Exporting database data to Excel files

+## What is covered for CSV

+- [x] Importing CSV files data to Database
+- [x] Exporting database data to CSV files

 ## How to run the app

-Just run the app and create your PDF file.
-Modify the code to create the pdf file in the way you want.
+Just run the app and use it.

 ## Support